Selective decay by Casimir dissipation in fluids: Conclusion

 \subsection{Acknowledgments}

 We are grateful to R. Hide, C. Tronci, G. Vallis and B. A. Wingate for fruitful and thoughtful discussions during the course of this work.
 FGB was partially supported by a ``Projet Incitatif de Recherche'' contract from the Ecole Normale Sup\'erieure de Paris.
-DDH is grateful for partial support by the Royal Society of London Wolfson Research Merit Award and the European Research Council Advanced Grant.
+DDH is grateful for partial support by the European Research Council Advanced Grant 267382 FCCA.

 {